Show value of input

 sampling interval when determining the points to display.

 If the block input is an array, you can resize the block to show more than just the first element.
-You can resize the block vertically or horizontally, and the block adds display fields in the appropriate direction.
+You can resize the block vertically or horizontally.
+If the block input is a vector, the block sequentially adds display fields from left to right and top to bottom.
+The block displays as many values as possible.
 A black triangle indicates that the block is not displaying all input array elements.

 The Display block shows the first 200 elements of a vector signal and the first 20 rows and 10 columns of a matrix signal.